triton-inference-server/server/docs/build.rst

   when possible<section-running-the-inference-server-without-gpu>`.

-* **TRTIS_MIN_COMPUTE_CAPABILITY**: By default, the inference server requires NVIDIA GPUs with atleast 6.0 compute capability.
-The support for earlier compute capability can be added by setting the -DTRTIS_MIN_COMPUTE_CAPABILITY appropriately.
+* **TRTIS_MIN_COMPUTE_CAPABILITY**: By default, the inference server supports NVIDIA GPUs with CUDA compute capability 6.0 or higher.
+If all framework backends included in the inference server are built to support a lower compute capability, then TRTIS can be built to support that lower compute capability by setting -DTRTIS_MIN_COMPUTE_CAPABILITY appropriately.
 The setting is ignored if -DTRTIS_ENABLE_GPU=OFF.

 Build Inference Server
 ^^^^^^^^^^^^^^^^^^^^^^